TheBoxyBear/charttools/docs/FileFormats/midi.md

 ### Events

-Track chunks contain a series of MIDI events.
+Track chunks contain a series of MIDI events (also referred to as messages).
 Events have a delta-time relative to the previous event in the stream, and data related to the event.

+### Bytes

+Events are a specific set of bytes.
+Bytes are split evenly into two categories: data bytes (`0x00`-`0x7F`), and status bytes (`0x80`-`0xFF`).
+As such, you (typically) cannot have a data byte that has a value above `0x7F`, and you cannot have a status byte with a value lower than `0x80`.
+(The former can be violated in some System Exclusive events, as mentioned later on.)

+The specific formats of events is a little beyond the scope of this guide, so they are not covered here.

+### Event Categories

+There are three categories of events: Channel, System, and Meta.

+- Channel events are encoded with a 4-bit channel number (0-15).
+There are two types of channel events: Voice and Mode.
+  - Voice events control a channel/instrument's voices.
+  - Mode events control a channel/instrument's response to voice events.
-There are 3 main types of events: standard MIDI messages, System Exclusive (SysEx) messages, and meta-messages.
+- System events are not encoded with a channel number.
+There are three types of system events: Common, Real-Time, and Exclusive (SysEx).
+  - Common events are received on all channels.
+These don't particularly pertain to chart files, so no specifics will be given on available events.
+  - Real-time events are used for real-time synchronization.
+These don't particularly pertain to chart files, so no specifics will be given on available events.
+  - Exclusive (SysEx) events are flexible, and aside from the starting and ending bytes (`0xF0` and `0xF7` respectively), their format is vendor-defined.
+    - They can contain any number of data bytes.
+    - Data bytes cannot contain values above `0x7F`, but some SysEx events contain these values anyways.
+This is the case with the guitar tap note SysEx event, for example.
+- Meta events are events that store non-MIDI data such as text.

 #### Event Types

-Standard messages:

 Most of these don't matter for charts in most cases, but are listed anyways as part of a general overview.

+Channel Voice:

 - Note On
   - Marks the start point of a note.